Boarding • Leave Arrangements (REACH)

 The REACH Student and Parent app allows Scots’ students and parents to access their school account to request and approve leave events, sign in and out of locations at school, view their personal calendar and manage their approved hosts.

 All new boarders and parents/guardians are sent an email by REACH to introduce the platform and provide specific access details for the individual boarder and their parents/guardians; this will include a video which explains REACH.
-These details will be provided in the week prior to commencing school.

 Absence from School